HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/privilege-escalation-with-autorun-binaries.md

 ### Installed Component

-* `HKLM\SOFTWARE\Microsoft\Active Setup\Installed Components`
+Active Setup is a feature in Windows that **initiates before the desktop environment is fully loaded**.
+It prioritizes the execution of certain commands, which must complete before the user logon proceeds.
+This process occurs even before other startup entries, such as those in the Run or RunOnce registry sections, are triggered.

-* `HKLM\SOFTWARE\Wow6432Node\Microsoft\Active Setup\Installed Components`
+Active Setup is managed through the following registry keys:

-* `HKCU\SOFTWARE\Microsoft\Active Setup\Installed Components`
+- `HKLM\SOFTWARE\Microsoft\Active Setup\Installed Components`
-* `HKCU\SOFTWARE\Wow6432Node\Microsoft\Active Setup\Installed Components`
+- `HKLM\SOFTWARE\Wow6432Node\Microsoft\Active Setup\Installed Components`

-Active Setup runs before the Desktop appears.
-Commands started by Active Setup run synchronously, blocking the logon while they are executing.
-Active Setup is executed before any Run or RunOnce registry entries are evaluated.
+- `HKCU\SOFTWARE\Microsoft\Active Setup\Installed Components`

-Inside those keys you will find more keys and each for those will home some interesting key-values.
-The most interesting ones are:
+- `HKCU\SOFTWARE\Wow6432Node\Microsoft\Active Setup\Installed Components`

-* **IsInstalled:**
+Within these keys, various subkeys exist, each corresponding to a specific component.
+Key values of particular interest include:

-  * 0: The component’s command will not run.
+- **IsInstalled:**
-  * 1: The component’s command will be run once per user.
-This is the default (if the IsInstalled value does not exist).
+  - `0` indicates the component's command will not execute.
-* **StubPath**
+  - `1` means the command will execute once for each user, which is the default behavior if the `IsInstalled` value is missing.
-  * Format: Any valid command line, e.g. “notepad”
+- **StubPath:** Defines the command to be executed by Active Setup.
+It can be any valid command line, such as launching `notepad`.

-  * This is the command that is executed if Active Setup determines this component needs to run during logon.
+**Security Insights:**

-{% hint style="info" %}
+- Modifying or writing to a key where **`IsInstalled`** is set to `"1"` with a specific **`StubPath`** can lead to unauthorized command execution, potentially for privilege escalation.
-If you could write/overwrite on any Key with _**IsInstalled == "1"**_ the key **StubPath**, you could point it to a backdoor and escalate privileges.
-Also, if you could overwrite any **binary** pointed by any **StubPath** key you could be able to escalate privileges.
+- Altering the binary file referenced in any **`StubPath`** value could also achieve privilege escalation, given sufficient permissions.

-{% endhint %}
+To inspect the **`StubPath`** configurations across Active Setup components, these commands can be used:

 ```bash
 reg query "HKLM\SOFTWARE\Microsoft\Active Setup\Installed Components" /s /v StubPath